learn-anything/learn-anything/docs/tech-stack.md

 - [Grafbase](https://grafbase.com/) is used to provide a GraphQL access layer to all the API.
   - Grafbase is hosted with [Cloudflare Workers](https://workers.cloudflare.com/) and has low latency on each API call
-  - Grafbase allows you to write TS and Rust via WASM to run code at the edge
+  - Grafbase allows you to write TS or Rust via WASM to run code at the edge
 - Grafbase API is setup to do all CRUD operations on top of EdgeDB (creating, reading, updating, deleting data)
 - Grafbase is also setup to run any logic that needs to be ran on server too, such as creating Stripe checkout sessions, processing payments etc.